Royal Academy Exhibition of 1821: The Hay Wain

 although Etty's The Triumph of Cleopatra was also hanging there and received widespread coverage.

-The painting remained unsold at the end of the exhibition and Constable displayed it again at the British Institution the following year where it was bought by the French art dealer John Arrowsmirh who then entered it into the Salon of 1824 in Paris to widespread acclaim.
+The painting remained unsold at the end of the exhibition and Constable displayed it again at the British Institution the following year where it was bought by the French art dealer John Arrowsmith who then entered it into the Salon of 1824 in Paris to widespread acclaim.